ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 On the options pane (see above), you need to specify settings for each and every

-monitor; you can even specify different image folders, so you can show different slide shows
+monitor; the good thing is that you can even specify different image folders,

-at the same time.
+so you can show different slide shows at the same time.

 Installation